How Do I Apply for a Major?

 - Two courses in each of two Sciences other than Mathematics/Statistics.

-You can obtain the form at the Office of the Registrar.
 When you have completed the form, see the undergraduate officer in your intended department for advice and signature.
 The signed form must then be submitted to the Office of the Registrar.

 Some majors are competitive for a limited number of placements.
 Students seeking admission to departments with special admission regulations must apply for admission on the appropriate departmental Application for Admission form after completing the specified admission requirements.